 - 1. Emergency Services, as described in this section; - 2.
 Urgent Care Services outside of our Service Area, as described in this section; - 3.
-Approved referrals, as described under Getting a Referral in Section 2: How to Get the Care You Need, including referrals for clinical trials as described in this section.
+Continuity of Care for New Members, as described in Section 2: How to Get the Care You Need; - 4.
+Approved referrals, as described under Getting a Referral in Section 2: How to Get the Care You Need, including referrals for clinical trials as described in this section; and - 5.
+Non-emergency Surgical or Ancillary Services provided at a Plan Facility by a non-Plan Provider.